Zeioth/compiler.nvim/README.md

 ## Roadmap

 * Command `CompilerRedo` to re-run the last selected action.
 This comes handy for languages with many options like python or ruby.
-* Feature: Support for multi-file projects.
+* Support for multi-file projects.
 This will make compiler.nvim suitable for real world projects.
 * Advanced test cases for multi file projects.